-- 4.13 Children may be susceptible to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harms and abuse, protecting children from this risk is part of our safeguarding approach. - 4.14 Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces. - 4.15 Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 4.16 Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 4.17 There is no single way of identifying whether a child or young person is susceptible to extremism.
+- 4.12 Children may be susceptible to extremist ideology and radicalisation.
+Similar to protecting children from other forms of harms and abuse, protecting children from this risk is part of our safeguarding approach. - 4.13 Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces. - 4.14 Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 4.15 Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 4.16 There is no single way of identifying whether a child or young person is susceptible to extremism.
 The process of radicalisation is different for every individual.
-It can take place over a long period, or it can be very quick.13 - 4.18 Children, young people and adult learners who are vulnerable to grooming for sexual exploitation, criminal exploitation or county lines, may also be vulnerable to radicalisation.
-Factors could include things like being a victim or witness of crime, abuse or bullying, or having personal or emotional difficulties. - 4.19 Adverse childhood experiences, combined with specific influences from family and peers or online connections, may make someone more vulnerable to radicalisation. - 4.20 Extremist influences could include, but are not limited to: - family members having direct contact or involvement with extremist or terrorist groups. - staff members of an education or community setting promoting an extremist ideology - peers promoting an extremist ideology or sharing extremist material. - access or exposure to online extremist material via social media or the internet for example, propaganda including pictures, videos, blogs and fake news. - exposure to extremist, terrorist or other violent activity in overseas settings - access or exposure to extremist leaflets, magazines or stickering - exposure to extremist groups hosting marches, protests or stalls. - 4.21 Online radicalisation is a significant threat to children and young people.
+It can take place over a long period, or it can be very quick.13 - 4.17 Children, young people and adult learners who are vulnerable to grooming for sexual exploitation, criminal exploitation or county lines, may also be vulnerable to radicalisation.
+Factors could include things like being a victim or witness of crime, abuse or bullying, or having personal or emotional difficulties. - 4.18 Adverse childhood experiences, combined with specific influences from family and peers or online connections, may make someone more vulnerable to radicalisation. - 4.19 Extremist influences could include, but are not limited to: - family members having direct contact or involvement with extremist or terrorist groups. - staff members of an education or community setting promoting an extremist ideology - peers promoting an extremist ideology or sharing extremist material. - access or exposure to online extremist material via social media or the internet for example, propaganda including pictures, videos, blogs and fake news. - exposure to extremist, terrorist or other violent activity in overseas settings - access or exposure to extremist leaflets, magazines or stickering - exposure to extremist groups hosting marches, protests or stalls. - 4.20 Online radicalisation is a significant threat to children and young people.
 This could include downloading or sharing terrorist material, which could be a criminal act.
-Extremist and terrorist groups and organisations use social media (for example, apps, forums, blogs, chat rooms) to identify and target vulnerable individuals. - 4.22 Any child or young person who uses the internet can be at risk of online abuse.
+Extremist and terrorist groups and organisations use social media (for example, apps, forums, blogs, chat rooms) to identify and target vulnerable individuals. - 4.21 Any child or young person who uses the internet can be at risk of online abuse.
 We have clear monitoring and filtering processes in place that flag where material is of an extremist ideology or material.
-These are flagged to our DSL who will follow normal safeguarding procedures. - 4.23 Radicalisation is like grooming.
-Whether this happens online or offline, you should treat it in the same way.
+These are flagged to our DSL who will follow normal safeguarding procedures. - 4.22 Radicalisation is like grooming.
+Whether this happens online or offline, you should treat it in the same way. - 4.23 Push and pull factors can make a child, young person or adult learner at risk of extremism or radicalisation.
+Often there are several risk factors present that, seen together, can cause concern. - 4.24 Push factors may include a child, young person or adult learner feeling: - Isolated - they do not belong. - they have no purpose. - low self-esteem - their aspirations are unmet.